 While we consider the Stanley – SL18116P the best budget vacuum in our review, it offers more than just a cheap price.
 In fact, the price takes nothing away from the overall quality.

 Away from the top two products, we saw one of the best suction powers when we tried this out using our 100g of bone ash test.
-It wasn’t the fastest for sure, but you would certainly not spend all day waiting for it to clear all the ash.
+It wasn’t the fastest, but you would certainly not spend all day waiting for it to clear all the ash.

 The filtration part of the Stanley – SL18116P was not too impressive.
 We noticed some particles escaping from the vacuum.
 But then, it wasn’t something that could ruin its overall quality.
 However, it didn’t look like the vacuum would clog at any time.
 So, overall, the filter did most of what it should.